-Picturing Derry, was a partnership project between the Nerve Centre and Culture Company’s BT Portrait of a City project, bringing together for the first time some of the most iconic images of the Troubles in the city in one exhibition.
+A partnership project between the Nerve Centre and Culture Company, bringing together for the first time some of the most iconic images of the Troubles in the city in one exhibition

 Legendary French photojournalist Gilles Caron’s previously unseen major body of work during the Battle of the Bogside in August 1969 formed a major part of the exhibition.
 It also included the work of other visiting photographers from around the world as well as images by amateur as well as local news photographers.